stemid/captiveportal/README.md

 ### Available Plugins

-There's only one relevant plugin right now, iptables.
-But the idea is that you could add RADIUS plugins or other services.
+The idea is that you could add RADIUS plugins or other services.
 The mandatory flag in plugins.cfg decides if a plugin must pass before a client is authenticated.
 So you can string several plugins together for several actions that must be performed.

 Each plugin responds with JSON.

-#### iptables plugin
+#### iptables

+**DEPRECATED IN FAVOR OF IPSET**

 1. Executes the ``iptables_cmd`` defined in plugins.cfg, with arguments being the client IP and potentially the client MAC address.
 2. Ensures the exit code of ``iptables_cmd`` is 0, if not 0 it sets a failed flag in its JSON response.

+The only thing this plugin does, besides run the iptables command, is that it also attempts to lookup a HW address of the client through arp.

+In the environment I made this app for the arp thing was impossible and iptables command is not concurrent so I've abandoned this plugin.

+#### ipset

+This plugin is also basically a wrapper around executing the ipset command but it makes no attempt to lookup a HW address in arp.